-Imposition of Criminal Sanctions on Corporations and/or Corporate Control Personnel Who Commit the Crime of Money Laundering
+Imposition of Criminal Sanctions on Corporations and/or Corporate Control Personnel Who Commit Money Laundering Crimes

 Corporations have contributed a lot to the development of a country, especially in the economic sector.
 However, corporations also often have negative impacts from activities such as environmental pollution, tax manipulation, exploitation of workers, fraud, and money laundering crimes.
-Therefore, this impact has made the law a regulator and protector of society, which must pay attention and regulate corporate activities.(Nasichin & Nofita, 2021).
+Therefore, this impact has made the law a regulator and protector of society, which must pay attention and regulate the activities of these corporations.

 Initially, lawmakers were of the view that only humans could be the subject of criminal acts.
 So, initially, a corporation cannot be the subject of a criminal act.
 We can see this in the history of the formulation of Article 59 of the Criminal Code, especially in the way the offense is formulated, which is always preceded by the phrase whoever.
 However, the facts show that we will not find an opportunity to sue corporations before a criminal court.
-Nevertheless, legislators in formulating offenses are often forced to take into account the fact that humans carry out actions within or through organizations that exist within civil law or outside it, appear as a single unit, and are therefore recognized and treated as legal entities/corporations.
-In the Criminal Code, lawmakers will refer to corporate managers or commissioners if they are faced with such a situation.(Nasichin & Nofita, 2021).
+However, legislators in formulating offenses are often forced to consider the fact that humans carry out actions within or through organizations that exist within civil law or outside it, appear as a single unit, and are therefore recognized and treated as legal entities/corporations.
+In the Criminal Code, legislators will refer to corporate managers or commissioners if they are faced with such a situation.

 According to civil law, a corporation is a legal entity (legal person).
 However, in criminal law, the definition of corporation does not only include legal entities, such as limited liability companies, foundations, cooperatives, or associations that have been legalized as legal entities that are classified as corporations.
-According to criminal law, firms, limited liability companies CVs, and partnerships or matchups are included in corporations.
+According to criminal law, firms, limited liability companies CVs, and partnerships or matchups are also included in corporations.
 Apart from that, what is also referred to as a corporation according to criminal law is a group of people who are organized and have leadership and carry out legal acts, such as entering into agreements in the context of business activities or social activities carried out by their management for and on behalf of that group of people.